oscarLM2008/ntkog.github.io/about.md

 permalink: /about/
 ---

-Estamos en directo en un curso de git!
+No Estamos en directo en un curso de git!

 ### More Information